sebastienrousseau/libmake/README.md

   by providing a configuration file in CSV, JSON, TOML, or YAML format.
 - Rapidly generate new library projects with a pre-defined structure and boilerplate code that you can customize with your own template.
+- Generate a library pre-defined GitHub Actions workflow to help you automate your library development and testing.
 - Automatically generate basic functions, methods, and macros to get you started with your Rust library.
 - Enforce best practices and standards with starter documentation, test